BastilleBSD/bastille/docs/chapters/upgrading.rst

 Minor Release Upgrades - Pkgbase
 --------------------------------

-Upgrading jails that use a pkgbase release is slightky different but runs the same commands.
-Bastille will automatically detect if your jail is using pkgbase or not.

 To upgrade Bastille jails for a minor release (ie; 15.1 > 15.2) you can do the
 following: